aisolori/Data-Analysis-in-R-A-Basic-Guide/README.md

-Repository for Data Analysis in R
+Repository for **Data Analysis in R a Basic Guide**

+This repository is a work in progress.